Hermann Ostfeld: Biography

 In Palestine (Israel since 1948), he worked as a research assistant (research fellow with Professor Ben-Zion Dinur) at the Hebrew University of Jerusalem from 1938 to 1941 and studied social welfare from 1939 to 1942.
-In 1940 Ostfeld passed the teacher's exam and began a teaching career.
+In 1940, Ostfeld passed the teacher's exam and began a teaching career.
 Psychoanalytic training followed from 1948 to 1952.
-From 1942 to 1950 Ostfeld was head of the Social Welfare Department at the Haifa Ministry of Social Affairs.
-In 1952 he became director of the Commissioner of Prisons in Israel and was dismissed after a prisoner uprising at Shatta Prison.
-From 1958 to March 1966 Hermon was scientific director of the Prison Administration in Israel.
+From 1942 to 1950, Ostfeld was head of the Social Welfare Department at the Haifa Ministry of Social Affairs.
+In 1952, he became director of the Commissioner of Prisons in Israel and was dismissed after a prisoner uprising at Shatta Prison.
+From 1958 to March 1966, Hermon was the scientific director of the Prison Administration in Israel.

 Hermon's academic career began in 1960 as a lecturer in penology at the universities of Jerusalem and Tel Aviv.
-From 1965 to 1968 he was a lecturer in societal pathology in Tel Aviv, in 1968 a visiting lecturer at the Institute of Criminology at the University of Cologne (Germany), 1968/ 69 at McGill University in Montreal (Canada), 1969-1973 professor of criminology in Carbondale Illinois (USA).
+From 1965 to 1968, he was a lecturer in societal pathology in Tel Aviv, 1968 as a visiting lecturer at the Institute of Criminology at the University of Cologne (Germany), 1968/69 at McGill University in Montreal, Canada, and 1969–1973 professor of criminology in Carbondale, Illinois.

 As "departmental editor" of criminology and author of corresponding articles, Zvi Hermon contributed to the Encyclopaedia Judaica.

 Ostfeld / Hermon is considered the reformer of the prison system in Israel.
 The Israeli reform penitentiary Hermon is named after him.

+Ostfield was born in 1996, aged 83 or 84, in Tel Aviv.

-Looking back at the Göttingen period
+Göttingen period

 On November 17, 1988, on the occasion of the 50th anniversary of the pogrom night of 1938, Zvi Hermon took part as a guest in a panel discussion organized by the city of Göttingen in the Old City Hall there.

 In 1990, Hermon's memoirs were published in German by a Göttingen publishing house.
 In it, he devoted just under 80 pages to his time in Göttingen and described his tasks as a "rabbi in a threatened, frightened Jewish community that fears for its life, for its children, for its future"; as a Zionist, he had been convinced "that emigration and participation in the building of the country is the best way to save the threatened Jewish people," so that he promoted emigration in his sermons and other public appearances.

 In 2007, Zvi Hermann's son gave the Göttingen sermon manuscripts from his father's estate to the Göttingen City Archives.